LipSurf/help/not-working.md

 1. Make sure your internet is working.

+2. Paste this into your address bar: `chrome://settings/content/microphone?search=microphone` and make sure the correct microphone is selected at the top.

-2. Make sure your microphone is working, not muted, and has sufficient volume in Google Chrome.
-Use [online mic test](https://www.onlinemictest.com/) to test—the line there should be moving significantly when you speak.
+3. Make sure your microphone is working, not muted, and has sufficient volume in Google Chrome.
+Use [online mic test](https://www.onlinemictest.com/) to test (the line there should move when you speak).

-3. Make sure LipSurf is activated.
+4. Make sure LipSurf is activated.
           <div style="display: flex; justify-content: center;">
             <figure class="icon">
               <img src="/icon-en-on.png" alt="LipSurf activated icon">